ouun/zammad-wp/README.md

 define('ZAMMAD_PASSWORD', 'password')
 ```

+Besides using a combination of username and password, you can alternatively give a http_token or an oauth2_token.
+Important: You have to activate API access in Zammad.
-or if you prefere to authenticate via HTTP- or AUTH-Token:
+So if you prefer to authenticate via HTTP- or AUTH-Token, please set either:

 ```
 define('ZAMMAD_HTTP_TOKEN', 'token')